LuisPoloBautista/knowledge-graph-construction-LLMs-metrics/README.md

 <h2 style="font-size: 2rem; margin-bottom: 20px;">Gemma 2</h2>

-Similar to the case of Llama 3.1
+Similar to the case of Llama 3.1.
+For more information about the model, please consult <a href="https://ollama.com/library/llama3.1](https://ollama.com/library/gemma2">here</a>

 ```python
 def process_text(text):